khaledosman/blockchain-info/frontend/README.md

 There are two layers of caching in the app:
 1. On the static assets level, which is via the service worker to support the app being available on dodgy connections or even completely offline
-2. The API data level, which is handled by apollo-client's InMemoryCache, ideally we should switch to a localStorage or indexDB solution in the future to support caching of the first requests aswell
+2. The API data level, which is handled by apollo-client's InMemoryCache & apollo persist to persist data in localStorage
 3. JavaScript chunks are code-splitted, lazy-loaded and prefetched using webpack's dynamic imports and magic comments
 4. all components are pure components via `memo`